-Lisa Charleyboy (Tsilhqot’in – Raven Clan) is a First Nations writer and entrepreneur living in Toronto.
-She is the Editor-In-Chief of Urban Native Magazine, which focuses on Pop Culture with an Indigenous Twist.
+Lisa Charleyboy (Tsilhqot’in – Raven Clan) is a First Nations writer and social entrepreneur living in Toronto.
+She is the Editor-In-Chief of Urban Native Magazine, which focuses on pop culture with an Indigenous twist.

 I’m a storyteller and a social entrepreneur.
 Recently I’ve been named by Huffington Post as one of three Aboriginal Millennials to watch, and have been selected as a DiverseCity Fellow for 2013-2014.
 I have over eight years as a published writer, and have been published in The Guardian, CBC Arts, and THIS Magazine.
 I graduated from York University with a degree in Professional Writing.

 I’ve had a blog for over six years, Urban Native Girl, which led me to launch Urban Native Magazine.
 This Native lifestyle magazine is an extension of the blog to showcase success stories and to inspire Indigenous youth to dream big.

 I’m a storyteller living in Toronto.
 I have a background in fashion and a heart in all things Indigenous.
 I have written about everything from Native appropriations, pop-culture, to politics and have been named one of Toronto’s Top Bloggers and one of Canada’s Top Ten Fashion Bloggers.